SEKOIA-IO/documentation/_shared_content/develop/guides/automation/create_a_module.md

 poetry run python _utils/compliance/__main__.py check --module modules\<module_name>
 ```
 ## Homologation request
-Once you validated your unitary and integration tests and the compliance, you can proceed with homologation request.
-You can refer to this page in the doc and follow the required steps [section](../develop/guides/develop_integration/#step-3-homologate-your-automation-module).
+Once you have validated your unit and integration tests, as well as ensured compliance, you can proceed with the homologation request.
+Refer to this [section](../develop/guides/develop_integration/#step-3-homologate-your-automation-module) in the documentation and follow the required steps.